 Sanitas for Expats – click here for a quote

 This is specifically for expats and will certainly meet the visa requirement needs.
 If you are from 65-74, this may be your best option.
 Hundreds of our clients have opted for this Spanish health insurance to meet their visa requirements.
 We keep in touch and most have continued to stay with them over the years.
 Their age limit is a bit higher than the others.
+Good communication skills.

-Updated: As of March 2019– Many do like you to have a Spanish bank account for payment.
+Great customer service.
+They like it best if you have a Spanish bank account for the payment.
 If you don’t have one, they will likely ask for payment of a full year in advance.

-- Mapfre (This is what we had for our first 2 years.
+This is what we had for our first 2 years.
 It was very affordable, but we didn’t use it for anything, so can’t inform you of the claims process or anything.
 It is offered through Insbrok.
 INSBROK Insurance – Click here to request a quote

 It has been said there is a program to join the Spain healthcare system after living in Spain for 1 year.
 We do not have experience with this and cannot advise on using the Spanish healthcare system.